 7. Brian May 👑

-Brian May created one of the most recognizable guitar tones in music history.
-Using a homemade guitar called the Red Special and a coin instead of a traditional pick, May developed a bright, layered sound that became central to Queen’s identity.
+Brian May created one of the most distinctive guitar voices in rock history.
+Using the homemade Red Special guitar, built with his father, and a British sixpence coin instead of a standard pick, May developed a bright, articulate tone that became inseparable from Queen.
+His sound was instantly recognisable even before the listener knew which song was playing.

 8. Slash 🎩